 Le Soir

-The hotel La Cachette is the first hotel to be established in Les Arcs 1600.
-For its 50th anniversary, it has given itself a facelift.
+Hotel La Cachette was the first hotel to be established in Les Arcs 1600.
+To celebrate its 50th anniversary, it has given itself a facelift.

-Four stars, a privileged location in the heart of Les Arcs 1600, a unique architecture: after two years of closure, the hotel La Cachette has regained its pure lines...
+Four stars, a privileged location in the heart of Les Arcs 1600, unique architecture: after two years of closure, the La Cachette hotel has returned to its sleek lines...

-It may be called La Cachette, but there is nothing secret about it...
-Located in the heart of Les Arcs 1600, at the foot of the slopes, the emblematic hotel of the resort welcomes its first guests this season after two years of closure.
-The reason for this was first the health crisis, then the change of owners and the work that followed.
+It may be called La Cachette, but there's nothing secret about it...
+Standing in the heart of Les Arcs 1600, at the foot of the slopes, the resort's emblematic hotel is welcoming its first guests this season after two years of closure.
+This was due firstly to the health crisis, then to the change of owners and the work that followed.
 This hotel, the very first in Les Arcs 1600, was designed by the same team of architects and designers as the rest of the resort, led by Charlotte, a disciple of Le Corbusier.
-Their architecture, typical of the 70's, modernist and innovative, is still being talked about half a century after its implementation.
+Their innovative, modernist architecture, typical of the '70s, is still being talked about half a century after it was first built.
+But traditionalists won't like it: it was designed to blend in with the mountain and the slope.

-La Cachette Hotel is celebrating its 50th anniversary this year.
-For the occasion, it is getting a new lease on life.
-At the helm is the Friendly Hotel group, which already owns the Totem in Flaine and the Victoria Lodge in Val d'Isère.
-"We were lucky enough and had the opportunity to take over this property, but it was in its original state and had undergone a number of changes over the years," says Laurent Chelle, co-founder of the Friendly Hotel group.
-"To renovate it, we wanted to work with people interested in mountain architecture and leisure real estate, and with the ambition to respect the original spaces.
+Hotel La Cachette celebrates its 50th anniversary this year.
+To mark the occasion, it is getting a makeover.
+At the helm is the Friendly Hotel group, already owner of the Totem in Flaine and the Victoria Lodge in Val d'Isère.
+"We were lucky enough and had the opportunity to take over this property, but it was in its original state and had undergone a number of modifications over the years," explains Laurent Chelle, co-founder of the Friendly Hotel group.
+"To renovate it, we wanted to work with people who were interested in mountain architecture and leisure real estate, and who had the ambition to respect the original spaces.

 The group called on the architectural firm Patriarche, which was responsible for the renovation of the Notre-Dame de Paris roof structure.